 Starting a Compost Bin

-There are two methods of composting, hot composting or cold composting.
-Hot composting is the faster method however it involves collecting the materials needed to create a pile all at once while cold composting takes longer but can be more user friendly by throwing materials into the pile as you have them and not layering the materials.
-To start a hot compost pile collect all the materials and then follow this patter: Start the pile with a six to eight-inch layer of brown materials on the bottom of the pile, then add a two to three-inch layer of green materials and repeat until you have a pile approximately three feet by three feet.
-If green materials are in short supply you can add manure or a high nitrogen fertilizer sprinkled throughout the pile to add the necessary food for the decomposers.
-Water the pile in well and water it every week if it doesn’t rain.
-Watch the temperature of the pile, it should slowly rise to approximately 150-160 degrees and then compost ready to harvest slowly decrease.
-Once it starts to cool down turn the pile using a pitchfork which should cause it to heat up again.
+There are two methods of composting: hot composting and cold composting.
+Hot composting is the faster method; however, it involves collecting the materials needed to create a pile all at once, while cold composting takes longer but can be more user-friendly by throwing materials into the pile as you have them and not layering the materials.
+To start a hot compost pile, collect all the materials and then follow this pattern: Start the pile with a six to eight-inch layer of brown materials on the bottom of the pile, then add a two to three-inch layer of green materials and repeat until you have a pile approximately three feet by three feet.
+If green materials are in short supply, you can sprinkle manure or a high-nitrogen fertilizer throughout the pile to add the necessary food for the decomposers.
+Water the pile in a well every week if it doesn't rain.
+Watch the pile's temperature; it should slowly rise to approximately 150-160 degrees and then slowly decrease.
+Once it cools down, turn the pile using a pitchfork, which should cause it to heat up again.
 A hot compost pile should be ready in four to six months.
-Cold composting takes longer, up to a year, however you can add to the pile whenever you like.
-Try to keep the browns to greens at a ratio of 2 to 1 and keep the pile damp while turning it periodically.
-The compost is ready to use when there is no recognizable plant material and the organic matter is dark brown and crumbly.
+Cold composting takes longer, up to a year.
+However, you can add to the pile whenever you like.
+Keep the browns to greens at a ratio of 2 to 1, and keep the pile damp while turning it periodically.
+The compost is ready to use when there is no recognizable plant material, and the organic matter is dark brown and crumbly.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.